Arrow BOOK

 • Headache in some cases

-• Infection rare
+• Infection, which is rare

 • Bleeding

-• Allergic reaction uncommon
+• Allergic reaction, uncommon

-• Very rarely nerve irritation
+• Very rare nerve irritation

-Safety Note
+Safety note

 Book A Consultation